pcfmello/contact_list_app/README.md

 # CONTACT LIST APP

-Deployment instructions:
+##Deployment instructions:

-* Download the Contact List application or use the “git clone ...” command for your preference folder
+> * Download the Contact List application or use the “git clone ...” command for your preference folder

-* Open the console application and go to Contact List application folder
+> * Open the console application and go to Contact List application folder

-* Run “rake db:create” and after, run “rake db:migrate”
+> * Run “rake db:create” and after, run “rake db:migrate”

-* Run “rails server” or “rails s”
+> * Run “rails server” or “rails s”

-* With server in running, access the web address “http://localhost:3000”
+> * With server in running, access the web address “http://localhost:3000”

-* For access the contact list, go to “http://localhost:3000/contatos”
+> * For access the contact list, go to “http://localhost:3000/contatos”

-* For access the page list, go to “http://localhost:3000/paginas”
+> * For access the page list, go to “http://localhost:3000/paginas”

+##Other information
 The contact or page list will be updated when someone send the contact form in “http://localhost:3000/contato”

-* Ruby version : 2.3.0
+> * Ruby version : 2.3.0

+**Developed by**
+Paulo Cesar Ferreira de Mello | pcfmello@gmail.com